 Hunter’s Bond (Ex)

-Also at 1st level, a pack-bonded hunter forms a bond with his hunting companions.
+At 3rd level, a pack-bonded hunter forms a bond with his hunting companions.
 This bond allows him to spend a move action to grant half his favored enemy bonus against a single target of the appropriate type to all allies within 30 feet who can see or hear him.
 This bonus lasts for a number of rounds equal to the pack-bonded hunter’s Wisdom modifier (minimum 1).
 This bonus does not stack with any favored enemy bonuses possessed by his allies; they use whichever bonus is higher.

 Heart of the Pack (Ex)